Andrec1350/Spicee/README.md

 After a successful log-in, the main page pops up.

-Here you can see your friends and all your friendship requests.
+Here you can see your friends and all your received friendship requests.

 ![Home panel](images/Home.jpg)